 Some disorders that are common comorbidities of osteonecrosis are treated with corticosteroids (eg, systemic lupus erythematosus).
 Evidence suggests that the risk of osteonecrosis in many of these disorders is related primarily to the corticosteroid use rather than to the disorder.
 About 20% of cases of osteonecrosis are idiopathic.
-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more has been reported in several patients who have received high-dose IV bisphosphonate therapy.
-Nontraumatic osteonecrosis of the hip is bilateral in about 60% of patients.
+Medication-related osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more has been reported in patients who have received bisphosphonate therapy (particularly with IV administration) and other antiresorptive agents (eg, denosumab).
+Nontraumatic osteonecrosis of the hip is bilateral in approximately 60% of patients.

-Spontaneous osteonecrosis of the knee (SONK) is a process localized to the femoral condyle or tibial plateau in older women (occasionally men).
+The term "spontaneous osteonecrosis of the knee" (SONK) is a misnomer.
+This condition normally occurs in older patients and is localized to the femoral condyle or tibial plateau.
 SONK is thought to be caused by an insufficiency fracture (a type of fragility fracture caused by normal wear and tear on osteoporotic bone that occurs without direct trauma).
-However, osteonecrosis of the knee can also result from trauma or any of the nontraumatic risk factors of osteonecrosis Nontraumatic Risk Factors for Osteonecrosis .
+True osteonecrosis of the knee can result from trauma or any of the nontraumatic risk factors of osteonecrosis.

 Pathophysiology of Osteonecrosis

 Osteonecrosis involves the death of cellular elements of the bone marrow.
 Mechanisms of nontraumatic osteonecrosis may include embolization by blood clots or lipid droplets, intravascular thrombosis, and extravascular compression.